DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

         console.log('First Name', this.firstName);

         function test() {
-        // here it 'this' will refere to the window object console.log('First Name', this.firstName);
+        // here it 'this' will refers to the window object console.log('First Name', this.firstName);
         }
         test();